Proof-Carrying Verification for ReLU Networks via Rational Certificates: Exact Certificate Checking and Normalization

 \subsection{Sparse certificates: existence and constructive compression}

 A practical certificate log should be small.
 The next theorem provides a sharp, dimension-dependent upper bound on certificate support: infeasibility admits a certificate using only $d+1$ inequalities, independent of $p$.
-This is a strong and non-speculative compression result, directly aligned with CASC.
+This is a strong and non-speculative compression result, supporting compact and independently checkable proof artifacts.

 \begin{definition}[Support] For $y\in\Q^p$, define $\mathrm{supp}(y):=\{i\in\{1,\dots,p\}: y_i\neq 0\}$. \end{definition}

 \begin{theorem}[Dimension-sparse Farkas certificates] If $P(A,b)=\emptyset$ with $A\in\Q^{p\times d}$, $b\in\Q^p$, then there exists a Farkas certificate $y\in\Q^p$ such that